MicrosoftDocs/azure-reference-other/studio-module-reference/modify-count-table-parameters.md

 This article describes how to use the **Modify Count Table Parameters** module in Azure Machine Learning Studio, to change the way that features are generated from a count table.

 In general, to create count-based features, you use [Build Counting Transform](build-counting-transform.md) to process a dataset and create a count table, and from that count table generate a new set of features.

-However, if you have already created the count table, you can use the **Modify Count Table Parameters** module to edit the definition of how the count data is processed, to create a new set of count-based statistics based on already processed data, without having to re-analyze the dataset.
+However, if you have already created a count table, you can use the **Modify Count Table Parameters** module to edit the definition of how the count data is processed.
+This lets you create a different set of count-based statistics based on the existing data, without having to re-analyze the dataset.

 ## How to configure Modify Count Parameters